-There are many different programs that can be considered holistic therapy options for individuals in addiction recovery.
-These are programs that go beyond the evidence-based treatments of medication and behavioral therapy to the more individualized and personal therapeutic options that help certain individuals achieve their most successful recoveries.
+There are many different programs that can be considered holistic therapy options for people in addiction recovery.
+These are programs that go beyond the evidence-based treatments of medication and behavioral therapy.
+They are more individualized and personal therapeutic options that help certain patients achieve their most successful recoveries.

 What Is Holistic Therapy?

-Holistic therapies are non-evidence-based treatment modalities for addiction recovery.
-These usually include programs that are not associated with talk therapy or medications and that use different methods of helping individuals avoid relapse and build a strong recovery.
+Holistic therapies are non-evidence-based treatments for addiction recovery.
+These usually include programs that are not associated with talk therapy or medications and that use different methods of helping people avoid relapse and build a strong recovery.
 Holistic therapies can include many different types of programs, but they are normally helpful for those who have trouble expressing themselves in regular therapy.

 - Art therapy